-A long time ago in ancient 1990’s when the internet was still new, I stumbled across the Shipwreck Museum website.
+A long time ago in the ancient 1990s when the internet was still new, I stumbled across the Shipwreck Museum website.
 I read every page of it, which was a total of four pages.
 I made it a goal to visit one day.

-It only took 20 years to achieve, but in July 2017 I visited this museum in Michigan.
+It only took 20 years to achieve, but in July 2017 I visited this museum in Michigan when we were camping at nearby Tahquamenon Falls.

 The museum is about all the shipwrecks of the Great Lakes.
-It includes wrecks from both Canadian side and American side.
+It includes wrecks from both the Canadian side and the American side of the lakes.

 The biggest attraction of the museum is the bell of the Edmonds Fitzgerald.